MADHUSUDHAN63/spiralpattern/README.md

 # spiralpattern
-I have a Dynamic Spiral Pattern Program Just With "for Loop" and "if else if Ladder"
+I have Written Dynamic Spiral Pattern Program Just With "for Loop" and "if else if Ladder"